SystemsApproach/ops/monitor.rst

 in the next subsection).
 This is appropriate for metrics that are both high-volume and seldom viewed.
 The exception is the end-to-end Service Monitors described in the previous paragraph.
-These results are immediately pushed to the central site (by-passing Prometheus), which works because they are low-volume and may require immediate attention.
+These results are immediately pushed to the central site (bypassing Prometheus), because they are low-volume and may require immediate attention.

 6.1.2 Creating Dashboards
 ~~~~~~~~~~~~~~~~~~~~~~~~~